umanghome/evntr/README.md

 # Evntr

-A zero-dependency pub-sub library that works in the browser as well as in Node.js.
+Zero-dependency eventing and pub-sub library for the browser and Node.js.

 ---